Asa Daklugie: Carlisle Indian School

 Some activities done at the school included learning to read, write and speak English, household chores, learning to play the drums, gym class, farming, milking cows, and there were some outdoor activities for the kids to do.
-There were sports teams at Carlisle and Asa was on the track team.
+There were sports teams at Carlisle and Daklugie was on the track team.
 He also showed interest in the maps while talking with his teachers at Carlisle and wasn't scolded when talking about it in their native language.
-Asa and his classmate George Martine read many books, including books about their people from the library.
+Daklugie and his classmate George Martine read many books, including books about their people from the library.
 The activities done here at the Carlisle Indian School was training the children for their future settlement in Mescalera.

-Here he met his wife, Ramona Chihuahua Daklugie and went on to have 9 children with her.
+Here he met his wife, Ramona Chihuahua Daklugie and went on to have nine children with her.
 Two of these children, Maude and Sarah Daklugie were later enrolled into the same school as their father.

 Later years

-After leaving the Carlisle Indian School, Asa moved to Fort Sill to reunite with his family.
+After leaving the Carlisle Indian School, Daklugie moved to Fort Sill to reunite with his family.
 Later in his life, he bought a ranch to live at with his family after having his freedom granted.

 Asa Daklugie was involved in the Apache Wars, and during that time he was captured as a prisoner of war for 25 years.

 He also served as a translator for Steven Melvil Barret's book Geronimo: His Own Story.